mizrael/davidguida.net/src/_posts/2019-09-05-remember-kids-dbcontext-is-not-threadsafe.md

 ---
 Let me say that again: **DbContext is NOT threadsafe.**

 Not clear enough?
-Well, let&#8217;s make an example.
-Actually, I&#8217;ll show something that happened to me at work.
+Well, let's make an example.
+Actually, I'll show something that happened to me at work.

-Let me give you some context just for the sake of it, even though it&#8217;s not extremely relevant to the issue.
+Let me give you some context just for the sake of it, even though it's not extremely relevant to the issue.

 In this project I have a CQRS-like architecture with a pub/sub mechanism that I use to regenerate the Query models.
 All nice and clean, works like a charm.
 On a single machine.
 Mine.